vinayakyadav2709/00101010-Kisanverse/docs/contracts.md

 `DELETE /contracts/{contract_id}`

 ### **Description**
 Deletes a contract.
-Buyers can cancel their own contracts, while admins can remove any contract. admin can only delete accepted and listed contracts and buyer can only delete listed contracts.
+Buyers can cancel their own contracts, while admins can remove any contract.
+Admins can only delete contracts with `listed` or `accepted` status, and buyers can only delete contracts with `listed` status.

 ### **Who Can Call It**
 - Buyers (only for their own contracts).